 Unlike the rest of Kerala it is quite normal to sunbathe and swim wearing skimpy cossies.
 There was a time when Kerala men would bus in to see the half naked foreigners and their strange activities.
 Now they are used to such sights and will probably just try to sell you something.

 The popularity of Kovalam has partly grown around the availability of the ancient healing practice of Ayurveda and traditional medicines.
 There are many Ayurvedic practices within the resort.
 Certain standards have recently been stipulated for the running of such an establishment – but there are always those bribes – so do make sure you are not being massaged with old cooking oil.

 Yoga is also very popular and many studios can be found in and around Kovalam.

 Hotel Sea Breeze can arrange Ayurveda, Yoga and Kalaripayattu.
-Mr. Suresh Kalari is an expert in Kalaripayattu and Ayurveda.
+Guru Suresh is an expert in Kalaripayattu and Ayurveda.

 Ten kilometres from Kovalam is the Valiyathura Pier.
 Here the fishermen cast their boats into the water and then dive in after them.
 The 214 metre long pier offers magnificent views of the coast.

 Visitors to South Kerala must try to see Kanyakumari (Cape Comorin).
 This is the southern-most tip of mainland India.
 It is suggested that there once existed a continent called Kumari Kandam to the south of Kanyakumari, often compared with Lemuria.

 This journey can include a visit to the Padmanabhapuram Palace.
 The palace was constructed around 1601.
 It is one of the best examples of traditional Kerala architecture.
 Very nice – recommend it.